danielaires/danielaires/README.md

 ## 👋 Hello, welcome to my Github profile

-- My name is Daniel and I'm a programador em PHP, from TO, Brazil 🇧🇷
+- My name is Daniel and I'm a programador em Java, from TO, Brazil 🇧🇷

 ## My Techs
 <div align="left">